A game with plenty on the line, Manuel Pellegrini's men boosted their Champions League prospects with a dominant performance at home

 The consistent attacking threat would continue, but Racing managed to enter the break down only 1-0.

-In the second half, Mario was taken off with an injury, and Malaga soon nearly found its second.
+In the second half, Mario was taken off with an injury, and Malaga soon nearly found their second.
 After five players wrestled for the ball at the front post, it ended up at Cazorla's feet five yards out, but the former Villarreal man's effort was cleared off the line by Domingo Sisma.

 With just over 25 minutes remaining, the hosts finally went up 2-0.
 After a great cut from Isco down the left wing, the former Valencia man passed to Maresca at the top of the box.
 He then delivered a low ball into the heart of the box that found Cazorla, who finished calmly into the right side of the goal.

-The home side got its third seven minutes from time thanks to substitute Ruud Van Nistelrooy.
+The home side got their third seven minutes from time thanks to substitute Ruud Van Nistelrooy.
 The Dutchman bagged his fourth goal of the season with a simple header from inside of the box off a well-placed cross from Duda.